IABTechLab/uid2docs/docs/guides/integration-javascript-client-side.md

 Only root-level domains are required for account setup.
 For example, if you're going to use SDK for JavaScript on example.com, shop.example.com, and example.org, you only need to provide the domain names example.com and example.org.
 :::

-## Add SDK For JavaScript to Your Site
+## Add SDK for JavaScript to Your Site

 The following code snippet provides an overview of the code you will need to add to your website.
 It also illustrates the different events that the SDK can trigger.